shubhenduanupamdutta/Portfolio_10_PDF_to_Audiobook/README.md

 ## Tenth (10) Portfolio Project - Converting a PDF to Audiobook

-## This program will use the PyPDF2 and pyttsx3 modules to convert a PDF file to an audiobook.
+## This program will use the PyPDF2 to read a PDF file
+## Then it uses AWS Polly to convert the PDF to speech

+### Keep in mind you have to use your own AWS account to access polly
+### There are quotas and limits to Polly so don't do long strings.
+### I am including a converted string and original pdf.
+### I have only converted first 1000 characters due to quotas and limits.